Ndanu-eng/BANK-CHURN-PREDICTION/README.md

  !git checkout -b your-branch-name -q #meaning quite mode
   ```

-## Mount and Copy  your Notebook to a  working directory
+## Mount and Copy  your Notebook to a Google Drive

 Keeps your original notebook safe in Google Drive you can access it later.